 Croutons are also a delicious addition to homemade vegetarian soups.
 They add texture and a wonderful crunch, rivaling even the best crackers around.
 Top them on creamy potato soup, a bright tomato ginger carrot soup, or a broccoli squash soup.

-Becuase they add texture, they’re great with smooth soups, but that doesn’t mean they can’t garnish broccoli cheddar cheese soup.
+Because they add texture, they’re great with smooth soups, but that doesn’t mean they can’t garnish broccoli cheddar cheese soup.
 I mean…have you ever had a toasted sandwich with soup?!
 Same concept, easy approach.

-You can also pulse the croutons in a food processor or smash them in a bag with a rolling pin to make breadcrumbs.
+Leftover croutons?
+Pulse the croutons in a food processor or smash them in a bag with a rolling pin to make breadcrumbs.

 How to Store Fresh Croutons